 Turning it Down – Energy.gov estimates that if you lower your thermostat by 10 to 15 degrees during an 8 hour day you will see as much as a 5 to 15% decrease on your energy usage in a month.

 Keep it Away from Hot or Cool Spots – Install your thermostat away from areas that might throw off the temperature readings.
 Lighting areas, other appliances, fireplaces, skylights, anything that might alter the temperature should be kept away from the thermostat for the most accurate readings.

 Change the Batteries – Change the batteries yearly, or when the unit indicates a change is needed.
 Proper power ensures that your thermostat runs at optimum efficiency.

-Amber Henning is a home owner, digital marketer and writer for several HVAC and Plumbing companies, such as Knight Plumbing.
+Amber Henning is a home owner, digital marketer and writer for several HVAC and Plumbing companies.
 She creates articles and blog posts to help small business professionals and home owners make the most out of their resources and make decisions to make their lives easier and better in the long run.